MustafaNafizDurukan/MustafaNafizDurukan.github.io/_posts/2023-09-26-deep-dive-syscall-using-binary-patching.md

 In this section, we'll delve into the process of dissecting user-mode code, a task made possible with the assistance of the IDA disassembler and debugger.
 Our objective is to comprehend how a seemingly simple user-mode application like the one we've created interacts with the Windows kernel via syscalls.

-1. **Opening the Executable with IDA:** Our journey commences with the act of opening our compiled executable within IDA, a versatile tool revered for its disassembling and debugging capabilities.
+1. **Opening the Executable with IDA:** Let's start by opening our program using IDA, a powerful tool known for breaking down and fixing software issues.
-2. **Locating the Main Function:** Inside IDA's interface, we embark on a quest to locate the main function of our program.
-This function is the epicenter of our code's execution.
+2. **Locating the Main Function:** In IDA, we'll look for the central part of our program, known as the main function.
+It's where everything happens.
-3. **Setting a Breakpoint:** To gain insights into the code, we strategically plant a breakpoint within our source code, specifically at the juncture where the **`WaitForSingleObject`** API is summoned.
-This meticulously placed breakpoint acts as a sentinel, temporarily pausing program execution and allowing us to scrutinize the code step by step.
+3. **Setting a Breakpoint:** To understand the code better, we'll put a pause button in our code, right where the **`WaitForSingleObject`** function is called.
+This pause lets us look at the code step by step.

 ![Untitled](/assets/img/deep-dive-syscall-using-binary-patching/Untitled.png)

-With the breakpoint in position, we commence the debugging process.
-When the code execution reaches this point, the program gracefully halts, inviting us to inspect its inner workings with meticulous care.
+With the pause button set, we begin the process of fixing problems in our program.
+When we get to this point in the code, the program stops nicely, giving us a chance to carefully check how it's working inside.

-As we navigate through the code, an intriguing discovery awaits: our path leads us deeper into the heart of the **`kernelbase32.dll`** library.
+As we look through the code, we find something interesting: we're going further into the core of a library called **`kernelbase32.dll`**.

-Our ultimate aim lies in reaching the **`NtWaitForSingleObject`** syscall, concealed within the recesses of the **`ntdll.dll`** library.
-This juncture marks a pivotal transition from user mode into the enigmatic realm of kernel mode.
+Our main goal is to get to the **`NtWaitForSingleObject`** thing hidden deep in the **`ntdll.dll`** library.
+This is an important part where the program goes from regular mode to a more complicated mode called kernel mode.

 ![Untitled](/assets/img/deep-dive-syscall-using-binary-patching/Untitled1.png)

-As depicted in the code snippet above, we finally arrive at the doorstep of the **`NtWaitForSingleObject`** function, nestled securely within the confines of the **`ntdll.dll`** library.
-At this juncture, the stage is set for the syscall to be invoked, signaling the imminent transition to kernel mode.
+As shown in the code snippet above, we've finally reached an important part called the **`NtWaitForSingleObject`** function, tucked away safely inside the **`ntdll.dll`** library.
+When we get here, it's like the program is about to make a big change and move into a more complicated mode called kernel mode.

-From this juncture onward, the code execution undergoes a remarkable transformation as it transcends into the depths of kernel mode.
-Here, the reins are handed over to the Windows kernel, which assumes control over the processing.
-Every subsequent operation, including syscalls, unfolds within this enigmatic domain.
+Starting from this point, the way the code works goes through a big change as it goes deeper into kernel mode.
+In kernel mode, the Windows core takes over and manages everything, including important operations like syscalls, in this mysterious part of the computer's operation.

 ![Untitled](/assets/img/deep-dive-syscall-using-binary-patching/Untitled2.png)